 You have no items in your shopping cart.

-Spirit's CR commercial series includes the CR800 ($2,800), CR800ENT ($4,800) with 15.6" entertainment touchscreen, CR900 ($3,900) with enhanced features, and CR1000ENT ($7,800) representing their flagship commercial recumbent with maximum entertainment and connectivity.
+Spirit's CR commercial series includes the CR800 ($2,800), CR800ENT ($4,800) with 15.6" entertainment touchscreen, CR900 ($3,900) with enhanced features, and CR1000ENT ($7,800) representing their flagship commercial recumbent bikes model with maximum entertainment and connectivity.

-Designed in partnership with three-time Tour de France champion Greg LeMond, the G-Force RT ($3,180) applies professional cycling insights to recumbent design.
+Designed in partnership with three-time Tour de France champion Greg LeMond, the G-Force RT ($3,180) applies professional cycling insights to recumbent bike design.
 Every component focuses on delivering superior workouts through refined biomechanics and premium construction.

 Recumbent bikes excel at providing effective cardiovascular exercise while minimizing joint stress.
 The reclined position distributes body weight across a larger seat surface, reducing pressure on hips and lower back compared to upright bikes.

-The horizontal leg motion eliminates impact forces present in running or walking, making recumbent bikes ideal for arthritis, knee problems, hip issues, or post-surgery rehabilitation.
+The horizontal leg motion eliminates impact forces present in running or walking, making recumbent exercise bikes ideal for arthritis, knee problems, hip issues, or post-surgery rehabilitation.
 Users can achieve target heart rates and calorie burn without joint pain.

 Recumbent exercise bikes feature a reclined, supportive seat with pedals positioned forward, allowing a natural leg extension.
 This design spreads body weight, reducing pressure on hips, back, and joints.
 The comfortable ergonomic seat, often with lumbar support, and step-through frames ensure ease of use.
 They provide effective, low-impact cardiovascular exercise, ideal for rehabilitation, seniors, and those needing joint-friendly training.